 - If the charge involved someone younger than 18 years of age (regardless of knowledge of their age), then it is a Second Degree Felony punishable by up to 20 years in prison and a fine up to $10,000.

 The primary difference between Promotion of Prostitution and Aggravated Promotion of Prostitution is the number of prostitutes being used in the enterprise.
 Aggravated Promotion of Prostitution requires the use of two or more prostitutes in the enterprise.
 This is a separate offense and not just an enhancement of Promotion of Prostitution.

 A Texas conviction for Aggravated Promotion of Prostitution is punished as a Second Degree Felony, punishable by up to 20 years in prison and a fine of up to $10,000.
 Aggravated Promotion of Prostitution can also be punished as a First Degree Felony if the prostitution enterprise uses a prostitute that is under the age of 18 (regardless of whether you knew the prostitute’s age or the prostitute lied about her age).
 This is punished by 5-99 years or life in prison and a possible fine of up to $10,000.

 Contact a Houston Promotion of Prostitution Lawyer at Paul Darrow Law Firm, P.C.
 Today to Get Started

 If you have been charged with Promoting Prostitution, you need a knowledgeable attorney to fight for you.
-Paul Darrow’s experience, both as a former prosecutor and now a skilled defense attorney, makes him an essential member of your team.
+Paul Darrow’s experience, both as a former prosecutor and now a skilled Houston Sex Offender Lawyer, makes him an essential member of your team.
 To learn more about your options call our office today at (713) 641-5300 to schedule a consultation.